What Is the Fireline Method?

 2. Cost Analysis

-We break down your true cost of systems, labor, and vendor contracts.
-That includes total cost of ownership for software and hardware, effective processing rates and fixed fees, labor variance by role and daypart, and price creep on key items.
-The goal is simple.
-See what each issue costs, what each option saves, and where the breakeven sits so choices are made with eyes open.
+Break down the true cost of systems, labor, and vendor relationships.
+Look beyond sticker prices to total cost of ownership for software and hardware, effective payment processing rates and fixed fees, labor variance by role and daypart, and gradual price increases on key items that often go unnoticed.

 3. Systems Optimization